Oscorp: Ultimate Marvel

-In the Ultimate Marvel universe, Oscorp is much the same as in the Earth-616 version.
-The company is owned and operated by Norman Osborn who developed the Oz super soldier serum and the spiders who were behind the abilities of Peter Parker, and later Miles Morales.
-After an incident in which Osborn injected himself with Oz serum and became the Green Goblin, a big portion of the main building was left in ruins, and numerous scientists died or transitioned to other companies like Roxxon in the case of Conrad Marcus.
-Osborn Industries had been mentioned to still produce technologies.
+In the Ultimate Marvel universe, Oscorp developed the Oz super soldier serum and the spiders that gave Peter Parker and Miles Morales superpowers.
+After Norman Osborn injected himself with Oz serum and became the Green Goblin, many of Oscorp's scientists were killed or transitioned to other companies.

 Ultimate Universe

-In Earth-6160, a world whose history was altered by the Maker, Oscorp is one of the largest companies of the North American Union, a regional power bloc which includes the former United States's territories after its central government dissolved in 1969.
+In Earth-6160, Oscorp is one of the largest companies of the North American Union, a regional power bloc which includes the United States.
 Norman Osborn operated as CEO before his death in a false flag attack on Stark Tower orchestrated by the Maker's Council.
-After his death Harry Osborn and Gwen Stacy become the two members of its board while the company's control passes to them and their trust as the sole inheritors.
+After Norman's death, Harry Osborn and Gwen Stacy take control of Oscorp.